awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 ## Enable access logging<a name="enable-disable-access-logging"></a>

-When you enable access logging for your load balancer, you must specify the name of the S3 bucket where the load balancer will store the logs\.
+When you enable access logging for your load balancer, you must specify the S3 bucket where the load balancer will store the logs\.
+Be sure that you own this bucket and that you configured the required bucket policy for this bucket\.
 For more information, see [Bucket requirements](#access-logging-bucket-requirements)\.

 **To enable access logging using the console**